 While this isn’t true, it may produce very mild psychoactive effects present in people who are sensitive to THC.
 It’s estimated from recent research that CBN attaches to CB1 receptors at about 1/10 of THC’s strength.

-Interestingly enough, CBD has the same effect on CBN as it does on CBD – taming down the mind-altering effects that one may experience when taking it.
+Interestingly enough, CBD has the same effect on CBN as it does on THC – taming down the mind-altering effects that one may experience when taking it.

 Why is CBN more expensive than CBD?